 - Custom CSS

-Additionally, you can never, say, download a complete copy of your database or server files.
+Additionally, you can never, say, download a complete copy of your WordPress database or server files.
 That’s important because it means you never really “own” your entire website.

 With WordPress, you have 100% ownership of all your files and data.
-Beyond WordPress’ built-in tools to help you export your data in a format that works with other popular content management systems, you can also always download a complete copy of your database and files.
+Beyond WordPress’ built-in tools to help you export users and data in a format that works with other popular content management systems, you can also always download a complete copy of your database and files.
 It’s all yours and no one else has access to it.

 How Does Each Platform Handle Ongoing Maintenance?